What is endovascular coiling?

-- You will be asked to remove any clothing, jewelry, hairpins, dentures, or other objects that may interfere with the procedure, and will be given a hospital gown to wear.
+- You will be asked to remove any clothing, jewelry, hairpins, dentures, or other objects that may interfere with the procedure.
+You will be given a hospital gown to wear.

-- You will be given time to empty your bladder prior to the start of the procedure.
+- You will be given time to empty your bladder before the start of the procedure.

 - You will be positioned on your back on the X-ray table.

-- An intravenous (IV) line will be started in your hand or arm.
+- An IV (intravenous) line will be started in your hand or arm.

 - You will be connected to an electrocardiogram (ECG) monitor that records the electrical activity of the heart.
-Your vital signs (heart rate, blood pressure, and breathing rate) and neurological signs will be monitored during the procedure.
+Your heart rate, blood pressure, breathing rate, and nervous system signs will be monitored during the procedure.

-- A catheter may be inserted into your bladder to drain urine.
+- A catheter may be put into your bladder to drain urine.

-- The radiologist or neurosurgeon will check your pulses below the groin site where the catheter will be inserted and mark them with a marker so that the circulation to the limb below the site can be checked after the procedure.
+- The radiologist or neurosurgeon will check your pulses below the groin site where the catheter will be inserted.
+The provider will mark them with a marker so that the circulation to the limb below the site can be checked after the procedure.

-- The skin over the injection site will be cleansed.
-A local anesthetic will be injected.
+- The healthcare team will clean the skin over the injection site.
+You will be given a local anesthetic.

-- A catheter will be inserted into the artery in your groin using a guide wire.
-The catheter will be guided through the blood vessel into the brain using fluoroscopy (a special type of X-ray, similar to an X-ray "movie").
+- The provider will put a catheter into the artery in your groin using a guide wire.
+The catheter will be guided through the blood vessel into the brain using fluoroscopy.
+This is a special type of X-ray, similar to an X-ray "movie."

-- Once the catheter has been guided to the affected artery in the brain, contrast dye will be injected to make the aneurysm and surrounding blood vessels visible on X-ray.
+- Once the catheter reaches the affected artery in the brain, contrast dye will be injected to make the aneurysm and surrounding blood vessels visible on X-ray.

-- The aneurysm will be measured and its shape and other characteristics will be recorded.
+- The provider will measure the aneurysm and record its shape and other aspects.

-- Next, a smaller catheter will be inserted into the initial catheter.
+- The provider will put a smaller catheter into the initial catheter.

-- Once the catheter has reached the aneurysm, the healthcare provider will manipulate the coil into the aneurysm.
+- Once the catheter has reached the aneurysm, the provider will move the coil into the aneurysm.

-- When the coil has been completely inserted into the aneurysm, the coil is separated from the catheter.
+- When the coil has been completely placed into the aneurysm, the coil is released from the catheter.

-- The healthcare provider will insert as many coils as needed to completely seal off the aneurysm.
+- The provider will put in as many coils as needed to completely seal off the aneurysm.
 The coils will form a mesh-like structure inside the aneurysm.

-- After the aneurysm has been "packed" with coils, additional X-ray images will be taken to make sure the aneurysm has been sealed off.
-The coil is left in place permanently in the aneurysm.
+- After the aneurysm has been "packed" with coils, more X-ray images will be taken to make sure the aneurysm has been sealed off.
+The coil is left in place in the aneurysm.